| |

 Vibration Damage Guide for Homeowners (CVDG), a 100+ page free

-document with over 200 color photos, diagrams and other illustrations.
+book with over 300 color photos, diagrams and other illustrations.

 It is available at